Rock-Candy-Tea/RSSHUB-PAGE/post/科学期刊/Academy of Management - Journal/Commercializing the Practice of Voyeurism_ How Organizations Leverage Authenticity and Transgression to Create Value.md

 ---
-title: Commercializing the Practice of Voyeurism_ How Organizations Leverage Authenticity and Transgression to Create Value
+title: 'Commercializing the Practice of Voyeurism_ How Organizations Leverage Authenticity and Transgression to Create Value'
 categories:
     - 科学期刊
     - Academy of Management - Journal